 Help Them Be More Independent

 You should train your dog to be more independent to help them learn how to remain calm in uncomfortable situations, especially if they have separation anxiety.
-You can start training them by telling your dog to stay in one room while you venture into a different room in the house.
 Start with small intervals to help them remain as calm as possible, and then work your way up to leaving them alone for more extended periods.
-For example, you can start with five seconds and then keep working your way up over the next few weeks.
-It’s baby steps, but it’s progress!
+You can start with five seconds and then keep working your way up over the next few weeks.

 Change Your Routine

 Another tip for dealing with separation anxiety in your dog is actively changing your “going away” signals.
-Leave your shoes, purse, or keys in a different location, for example, or put your coat on, but don’t leave for a good ten minutes.
 You could also try using a different door each day.
 The aim here is to break your dog’s connection between these actions with you departing the property.
-This should help to prevent their separation anxiety from being triggered.

 Give Them Love